 Summary box

-Diabetes increases risks of TB disease and poor TB treatment outcomes.
+Diabetes increases risks of TB disease and poor TB treatment outcomes

-There is a relationship between dysglycaemia and TB risk.
+There is a relationship between dysglycaemia and TB risk

-Improved nutrition (and higher BMI) is protective against TB; hence at a population level the interplay between rising obesity and TB disease is unclear.
-At an individual level, higher BMI (without DM) may be protective but the development of diabetes impairs immunity to TB.
+Improved nutrition (and higher Body Mass Index - BMI) is protective against TB; hence at a population level the interplay between rising obesity and TB disease is unclear.
+At an individual level, higher BMI (without DM) may be protective but the development of diabetes impairs immunity to TB

-Prevalence of DM and metabolic syndrome in HIV patients appears to be high, particularly among those on anti-retroviral therapies (ART).
+Prevalence of DM and metabolic syndrome in HIV patients appears to be high, particularly among those on anti-retroviral therapies (ART)

-The interactions among DM, HIV and TB are multi-dimentional and poorly understood, limiting our ability to estimate future trends for these concurrent epidemics.
+The interactions among DM, HIV and TB are multi-dimentional and poorly understood, limiting our ability to estimate future trends for these concurrent epidemics

 Direction and magnitude of TB and DM associations

 The adverse effects of DM on TB incidence and outcomes are now widely accepted.
 Systematic reviews have suggested over a three-fold increased risk of TB disease among DM patients7, and a doubling of prolonged sputum positivity, TB treatment failure, death, and relapse8.
 However, it is important to note that the increased TB risk in patients with DM shows wide variation among studies, regions and populations, with risk estimates ranging from 0.99 to 7.837.
 Study designs with variable case definitions and adjustment for confounders may explain some of these differences9.
 Moreover, biological and non-biological factors may underlie racial and ethnic differences in the risk of diabetic complications including cardiovascular disease, retinopathy, nephropathy and neuropathy10.
 Similar factors could explain differences in DM-associated “immunopathy” leading to increased TB risk.
 Variables contributing to differential susceptibility probably include local host and pathogen genetics and microbiota, competing acquired risk factors like HIV, and environmental and behavioral factors (e.g., smoking, alcohol consumption, and exposure to outdoor or indoor air pollution).
 Poor glycemic control, which is associated with TB susceptibility8, is also a reflection of access to effective DM care11.
 Recent studies indicate that South India, the Pacific Islands and Mexico are particular hotspots for DM-associated TB.12 As an example, it was recently reported that 54% of newly diagnosed adult TB patients in Chennai, India, have DM while only 25% were normoglycemic13.
-In some Pacific islands around 40% of TB patients may have concurrent DM14, and nearly 40% in the Texas-Mexico border region have DM1515.
-There is now also accumulating evidence that DM is associated with drug-resistant and multi-drug-resistant TB (MDRTB)16,17, It is unclear to what extent growing DM prevalence rates contribute to the the increasing incidence of difficult-to-treat MDR-TB globally (estimated at 580,000 in 2015)18.
+In some Pacific islands around 40% of TB patients may have concurrent DM14, and about 25% in the Texas-Mexico border region have DM15.
+There is accumulating evidence that DM is associated with drug-resistant and multi-drug-resistant TB (MDRTB)16,17, It is unclear to what extent growing DM prevalence rates contribute to the the increasing incidence of difficult-to-treat MDRTB globally (estimated at 580,000 in 2015)18.